Oil up more than 3% ahead of OPEC+ meeting and on easing lockdowns

 “There’s the anticipation that OPEC+ is going to agree to extend their current levels for another two months, and at the same time, the market anticipates that the reopening of economies around the world will increase demand and will get us in a position such that, by August, the oil market will be in balance,” said Andy Lipow, president of consultants Lipow Oil Associates.

-The Organization of the Petroleum Exporting Countries and others including Russia, a grouping known as OPEC+, are considering extending their production cuts of 9.7 million barrels per day (bpd), or about 10% of global production, into July or August, at a meeting expected to be held on Thursday.
+The Organization of the Petroleum Exporting Countries and others including Russia, a grouping known as OPEC+, are considering extending their production cuts of 9.7 million barrels per day (bpd), or about 10% of global output, into July or August, at a meeting expected to be held on Thursday.

 Under the original OPEC+ plan, the cuts were due to run through May and June, scaling back to a reduction of 7.7 million bpd from July to December.

-Saudi Arabia has been pushing to keep the deeper cuts in place for longer, sources said.
+Saudi Arabia has been pushing to keep the deeper cuts in place longer, sources said.

-The gradual reopening of businesses in a growing number of U.S. states and countries around the world after shelter-in-place mandates caused by the coronavirus pandemic also boosted oil prices.
+The gradual reopening of businesses in a growing number of U.S. states and countries after shelter-in-place mandates caused by the coronavirus pandemic also boosted fuel demand and aided oil prices.

-Steadily increasing U.S. gasoline demand and falling crude inventories at the nation’s oil storage hub in Cushing, Oklahoma, have also supported prices, said Bob Yawger, director of energy futures at Mizuho in New York.

-Industry group American Petroleum Institute will release its weekly oil inventory report later in the day, with official data following on Wednesday.
-[EIA/S]
+U.S. crude inventories fell by 483,000 barrels in the week to May 29 to 531 million barrels, compared with analysts’ expectations for a build of 3 million barrels, data from industry group the American Petroleum Institute showed.

-Reporting by Laila Kearney in New York; Additional reporting by Noah Browning in London; Editing by Matthew Lewis and Andrea Ricci
+Reporting by Laila Kearney in New York; Additional reporting by Noah Browning in London; Editing by Matthew Lewis, Andrea Ricci and Richard Chang